What you can learn in this topic:

 Tip Updating a map link means changing the location and link associated with an event.
 Updating has no effect on the Recent Links list.
 The original map link and the new one remain in the list until you remove the outdated one.

-If Bing Maps Platform finds more than one location, for Locations found, choose the location you want.
+If the Google Maps mapping service finds more than one location, for Locations found, choose the location you want.

-If Bing Maps is unable to verify the location, in the Location text box, provide additional location information, and then click Add Map Link again.
+If the Google Maps mapping service is unable to verify the location, in the Location text box, provide additional location information, and then click Add Map Link again.

 Tip Before you click OK, you might want to do one more thing.
 If you're not likely to ever again use the outdated link you just updated, read on to learn how to remove it from the Recent Links list.